 However, the main reason for the construction of this museum was to place Chagall’s paintings here.
 The series of 17 biblical-themed paintings that were divided into Old and New Testaments were also kept here.
 Nice’s tourist attraction contains many prominent paintings like Resistance, Liberation, Resurrection, and Triptych.

-Even if you don’t find time to visit all the museums in the city, you must visit the Marc Chagall museum as it is one of Nice top attractions.
+Even if you don’t find time to visit all the museums in the city, you must visit the Marc Chagall museum as it is one of the Nice top attractions.
 It has a fantastic collection of paintings by the artist based on biblical themes along with more than 400 other artworks.

 Admire 12 large paintings from the Old Testament in the main room based on the books of Genesis and Exodus.
-In another room, there are five more works from the Old Testament with themes inspired by Song of Songs.
+In another room, there are five more works from the Old Testament with themes inspired by the Song of Songs.

-It doesn’t matter if you are religious or not, this is one of the must-do art activities in Nice.
+It doesn’t matter if you are religious or not; this is one of the must-do art activities in Nice.
 Don’t miss seeing the film on Chagall’s life.